All Episodes

 Would you like to apologize for what you've done to these good people?

-I don't have all the answers to this.
+Now, I don't have all the answers to this.

 I really don't.

-I I do think once there's liability, like news organizations have, and they don't have a carve out for uh what is the proper term, Linda?
+I do think once there's liability like news organizations have, and they don't have a carve-out for what is the proper term, Linda, for platforms that just allow people to post content.

-They're not in other words, they're not creating original content.
+In other words, they're not creating original content.

-So and these are the same.
+So, and these are the same.

-Yeah, it's just a it's a social media interface.
+Yeah, it's a social media interface.

-It has nothing to do with content creation, it's just a platform to post.
+It has nothing to do with content creation.

-And Zuckerberg said, Well, our tools for identifying that kind of content are industry leading, but that doesn't mean we're perfect.
+And Zuckerberg said, well, our tools for identifying that kind of content are industry-leading, but that doesn't mean we're perfect.

 You know, did they maybe anticipate all these predators would take over their sites?

-The problem is is that, and this was revealed in the hearing yesterday, is that they were warned and told about it repeatedly.
+The problem is, is that, and this was revealed in the hearing yesterday, is that they were warned and told about it repeatedly.

 In the case of Zuckerberg, apparently somebody handed him very specific information about how this was going on, and he didn't take any steps to stop it.

-I mean, it got it got pretty contentious.
+I mean, it got pretty contentious.

 You know, there's amazing things.